RunCloudIO/butler/README.md

 ### Laravel Queue

 To run backend process (eg: Laravel Queue), you need process manager.
-Two widely know process manager are [Supervisor](http://supervisord.org/) and [PM2](https://www.npmjs.com/package/pm2).
+Two widely known process managers are [Supervisor](http://supervisord.org/) and [PM2](https://www.npmjs.com/package/pm2).
 You **can't** run both of this process manager inside Docker container because it does not have the php binary and butler script inside the container.
-So both of this software need to be installed natively inside your system
+So both of this software need to be installed natively inside your system.

 For Supervisor, you can create the config as follow: